Analysis | What the political shift in rural counties looks like since 2000

 I was curious what that shift looked like geographically.
 So, using data from MIT Election Lab, I created a map showing the shifts by county since 2000.
 Red arrows indicate counties that voted more Republican relative to the national margin than they had in 2000.
 Blue arrows voted more heavily Democratic.
 Each arrow tracks the extent of that shift, with longer arrows indicating a bigger shift.

 (If you view the maps in a larger size, you can see the movement election over election.
-The start of each arrow is the zero value at 2000; it then follows each of the next five elections with arrows moving up moving to the Republican candidate relative to the national vote and arrows heading down moving to the Democrat.)
+The start of each arrow is the zero value at 2000; it then follows each of the next five elections with arrows heading up moving to the Republican candidate relative to the national vote and arrows heading down moving to the Democrat.)

 There’s an obvious cluster in the lower Midwest/Appalachia that we’ll come back to.
 But first we should note that map looks far more red because we’re weighting all of the counties equally.
 If we give urban areas bigger arrows, we get a better sense of how the country has changed, to Hopkins’s point.